 Rift Herald

 The next event should be less forgiving.
-Players will come in knowing Irelia won, knowing Sivir almost did, and knowing Hook has legs.
-The decks that improve are the ones that can answer all three without diluting their own plan.
+Players will come in knowing Irelia won, knowing Sivir almost did, and knowing Hook can compete.
+The decks that improve are the ones that can answer all three without weakening their own plan.

 What I would test next

-Start with Irelia mirrors and Diana tempo games.
+Start with games between Irelia decks and games against Diana's early disruption.
 If your deck cannot beat the decks that made up half the Top 8, it is not a tournament deck yet.
-After that, test against Sivir's Aurora turns and Leblanc Hook's grind plan.
-Those are the pressure checks Sydney handed us.
+After that, test against Sivir's Aurora turns and Leblanc Hook's plan for long games.
+Sydney showed that all four matchups matter.

-I would not spend the week trying to reinvent Aggro because Annie missed.
-The better use of time is finding a proactive deck that can keep Tempo's early turns honest while still having a real answer to Aurora.
+I would not spend the week trying to reinvent fast Annie decks because Annie missed the Top 8.
+The better use of time is finding a deck that attacks first, withstands those early pressure turns, and still has a real answer to Aurora.
 That is the gap Sydney exposed.

 See you on the rift,